 7.)
 The big winner in terms of attractions at the resort for our families was Pirate Island.
 The kids loved the lazy river so much and the slides.
 Who doesn’t love a water slide?
 The two moderate size waterslides were a ton of fun.
 You can be so carefree and cheerful.

 Last, but not least of the reasons of why you will love Beaches Negril Resort and Spa:

 Not a single extra cost incurred for us.
 Unless you ordered a bottle of wine at dinner from the manager’s list – which we did do.
 Also, if you shop at the gift shop, those purchases are not included.
 Be sure to pack your sunscreen and flip flops!
 We went snorkelling, no cost to rent the mask and fins, no cost to hop on the boat!

 Off-site excursions are not included in the price and prices are marked on the website.
 We opted to not leave the resort for this trip.

 If you have read down this far – here’s a bonus for you!
 I have edited together video from a day in the life of a family on vacation on Beaches Resort in Negril!
 Check us out from entering and peeking into the room, to Pirate Island and the evening on the beach.
 Enjoy!

 Our only hiccup was check in.
 When we arrived from the airport, they had no record of our reservations.
-Then my family was assigned a room on the other side of the resort as our friends and I was told I wasn’t a returning Loyalty Guest.
+Then my family was assigned a room on the other side of the resort as our friends.
+We were also told we were not a returning Loyalty Guest.
 It was really strange considering we had booked our vacations in the Loyalty office in Turks and Caicos the year prior.
 The good news is, it did get sorted out and we had a great time!